-The Resource Center offers information, support, and materials designed to educate and guide you through every step of your journey.
+The Resource Center for Patients and Families at Roswell Park offers information, support, and materials designed to educate and guide you through every step of your journey.
+The Resource Center, located on the 1st floor of the hospital, is open Monday - Friday 9 a.m. to 4 p.m.
 Please review the following list of services and topics so that we can tailor your session to your own personal needs.
 If there is something you would like to talk about that is not on the list, please ask a Resource Center coordinator.